By: Whova Team | Last Updated: April 20, 2025

 - Blind Peer Review Support: Each platform was evaluated on whether it supports single blind and double blind review, and how well it handles coordination between reviewers, authors, and organizers.

 - Key Features: We assessed functionality, from submission form customization and multi-track scheduling to proceedings export and attendee engagement tools.
+Additionally, registration and agenda scheduling features are an important aspect to make the software complete for large conferences.

 - Customer Support: Responsiveness and available support channels were also considered, because when something goes wrong, speed is paramount.